planetarium/libplanet/Docs/articles/overview.md

 - Anyone with hash power (= computing power) can join the network
 - Simple to implement, robust
-- All blocks aren't finalized and can be re-organized
+- Blocks aren't finalized and can be re-organized
 - Can't decrease block creation (≒ state transition) time below a certain amount (network propagation and validation time)

-The main reason Libplanet chose PoW as its first consensus algorithm is its simple implementation.
-As mentioned earlier, Libplanet is not a library that aims to implement certain functions of the blockchain, but a library that allows the game to run without a central server.
-That's why we chose PoW as our first consensus algorithm, which allows us to create and run a complete game, even with a relatively simple implementation (although genre or feature limitation).
+The main reason Libplanet chose PoW as its first consensus algorithm is its simple architecture.
+As mentioned earlier, Libplanet is not a library that aims to implement certain functions of the blockchain, but a library that allows the game to run without a centralized server.
+That's why we chose PoW as our first consensus algorithm, which allows us to create and run a complete game, even with a relatively simple implementation (although it does limit genre or features).

-Also, PoW is not Libplanet's only or last consensus algorithm. since some games can't use it because of some of the characteristics of PoW.
-To this end, Libplanet will add consensus algorithms that the community believes are needed later.
+Also, PoW is not Libplanet's last or only consensus algorithm, as some games can't use it due to some of the characteristics of PoW.
+To Libplanet will add consensus algorithms that the community believes are needed later.

 [Hashcash]: https://en.wikipedia.org/wiki/Hashcash